The Uncommon Team

 If you're going to start a community, it's important that participants know what they're signing up for and what they can expect from you as a host.
 Many organizations do this through a code of conduct, and we love the idea so we did too.

 Starting your own community?
 Feel free to adapt ours to fit your community's needs.
+For a guide of the other important elements to consider while setting up your community, check out the blog How to Set Community Standards.

 We believe that a diversity of people, perspectives, and experiences makes communities, and community-driven builders, stronger.
 We also believe that while the idea of 'community' is simple, it doesn't mean it's easy—the differences in people and perspectives that make communities strong can also, hopefully very infrequently, result in misunderstandings or much worse.
 We're publishing our Uncommon Code of Conduct because we believe it's important that everyone in the Uncommon community knows the expectations for participating in it.
 If you have an idea for making these expectations more clear, more inclusive, or more impactful, please let us know.
 We're here to grow together.